camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 # Camunda Connect
  We’ve moved the `camunda-connect` project from its [previous location](https://github.com/camunda/camunda-connect) into the [mono repository](https://github.com/camunda/camunda-bpm-platform).
 We’re no longer versioning it independently.
 Instead, we’ve integrated it into the 7.X.Y versioning scheme, so you can conveniently declare Camunda `7.22.0-alpha2` to use the latest release of Camunda Connect.

-# Connect dependency removed from `camunda-engine`
+# Camunda Connect dependency removed from `camunda-engine`

 `camunda-connect` is no longer dependency to `camunda-engine` and respectively in pre-packaged distributions (Tomcat, WildFly).
-If you use Camunda Connect funcionality, check if you need to re-introduce the following dependencies to your project:
+ If you use Camunda Connect functionality, check if you need to re-introduce the following dependencies to your project:

 * `camunda-connect-core`
 * `camunda-connect-connectors-all`